algosup/2024-2025-project-2-serious-game-team-8/documents/functional_specifications/functional_specifications.md

 - Players enter numeric or alphanumeric codes as prompted by the cards (e.g., unlocking a safe or solving a riddle).

 #### 2.2.4.2 Machine Interactions
-- The app presents interactive puzzles or mini-games when players engage with yellow cards.
+- The app presents interactive puzzles or mini-games when players engage with Machine cards (grey).
 - Examples:
   - Dragging objects to assemble a device.
   - Matching patterns or solving equations.

 #### 2.2.4.3 Audio and Visual Cues
-- The app enhances immersion through thematic sounds, animations, and visual feedback (e.g., a sound effect when a door unlocks).
+- The app enhances immersion through thematic sounds, animations, and visual feedback.

 #### 2.2.4.4 Hint System
 - Hints are tied to specific card numbers and accessible at any time.
 Players can request multiple hints for the same card.